qojulia/QuantumCumulants.jl/docs/src/implementation.md

 ## Operators (a.k.a. *q*-numbers)

 Once the Hilbert space of the system has been defined, we can proceed by defining operators, or *q*-numbers, on them.
-They are the fundamental building blocks of symbolic expressions in **Qumulants.jl**.
+They are the fundamental building blocks of symbolic expressions in **QuantumCumulants.jl**.
 Again, there are essentially two kinds of operators implemented: the quantum harmonic destruction operator [`Destroy`](@ref) which acts on a [`FockSpace`](@ref), as well as a [`Transition`](@ref) operator which describes a transition between any two levels on an [`NLevelSpace`](@ref).
 Of course, these operators can only be defined on the corresponding Hilbert spaces.

 Here are a few examples:

 ```@example operators
-using Qumulants # hide
+using QuantumCumulants # hide
 hf = FockSpace(:fock)
 a = Destroy(hf, :a)